 Instant Pot Cooking Times Cheat Sheet

-Does Food Really Cook That Fast?
+Does Food Really Cook That Quick?

 Truth be told, the claims that you can cook chicken breast in 5 minutes, or a roast in 20 minutes, are – while absolutely true – a little misleading.